The Silk Road & the V&A Stein Collection

 The Stein collection at the V&A

-The material Sir Aurel Stein recovered from the three expeditions along the Silk Road is divided between four institutions: The Victoria & Albert Museum, The British Museum and The British Library, all in London, and The National Museum in New Delhi, India.
+The material Sir Aurel Stein recovered from the three expeditions along the Silk Road is divided between four institutions: The V&A, The British Museum and The British Library, all in London, and The National Museum in New Delhi, India.
 These rare objects, dating between 200 BC and 1200 AD, are on loan from the Government of India.

-The Victoria & Albert Museum is the custodian of an important collection of nearly 600 textile fragments, mostly from Stein's second expedition (1906-1908).
+The V&A is the custodian of an important collection of nearly 600 textile fragments, mostly from Stein's second expedition (1906-1908).
 There are also some objects from his third (1913-1916) expedition, with over 70 ceramic and Buddhist objects resulting from Stein's second expedition only.

 The Stein textile collection comprises a wide variety of different techniques and materials, and embraces examples of domestic textiles to sacral silks.
 The majority of the collection comes from Cave 17 of the Mogao Grottoes, near the oasis town of Dunhuang.
 The ceramic and Buddhist art objects mostly consist of pottery sherds and fragments of Buddhist sculptures.
 Although there are few complete pieces in the collection, it offers a representative glimpse at the material culture along the Silk Roads in the first millennium AD.